-There are various species of squirrels, each with a unique body size.
-The Eastern gray squirrel, which measures about 11 inches and weighs around 1.3 pounds, is a common kind.
+There are various species of squirrels, each with unique body size.
+However, the Eastern gray squirrel, which measures about 11 inches and weighs around 1.3 pounds, is common.
 A normal Eastern gray squirrel at that bodyweight can be poisoned and potentially die by swallowing 0.5mg of theobromine.

 What happens if squirrels eat chocolate?